Adoption Lobby Hours

 We can be trusted to do what we say we will do.
 We tell the truth, even when it may be painful.
 We make decisions based on what we believe is the right thing to do for the animals, their owners and their prospective owners.

 We are good stewards of the resources entrusted to us, including both financial and human resources.
-Our 2015 Annual Report is currently being wrapped up, but you can view our 2014 annual report here.
+You can view our 2015 annual report here.

 Since 1905, the Humane Society of Indianapolis (IndyHumane) has provided shelter and care to animals in need on their way to loving homes.
 Originally started to help both animals and families in need, the Humane Society eventually switched to focus solely on animal care.
 In its current location at 79th and Michigan Road since the 1960’s, IndyHumane’s facility now spans over 32,000 square feet on 16 acres.